 - Post-delivery – providing the credit terms are approved, the payment has to be made within the maturity period specified on the respective invoice.

 4.6 If the Buyer fails to pay the issued invoice or part thereof within the maturity period, the Seller is entitled to suspend any other deliveries to the Buyer.
 The Buyer is obliged to pay the purchase price for ordered goods duly and timely by the due date.
-If the Buyer fails to fulfil this obligation, the parties agree on a contractual penalty of 0.5% of the total purchase price for ordered goods for each day of delay in payment until the payment has been made.
+If the Buyer fails to fulfill this obligation, the parties agree on a contractual penalty of 0.5% of the total purchase price for ordered goods for each day of delay in payment until the payment has been made.
 The Buyer is obliged to pay the contractual penalty to the Seller within 3 business days after the written request for payment of the contractual penalty is delivered.
 The payment of the contractual penalty does not exclude or restrict the Seller’s right to full compensation, does not reduce the amount of the claim for compensation, and does not remove the contractual or statutory obligations of the Buyer.

 4.7 If the Buyer defaults on payment of any invoice for more than 14 days, the Seller is entitled to decide on the advancement (the acceleration means that the Seller is entitled to unilaterally advance the due date of all invoices issued by the Seller to the Buyer and determine a new due date) of all due dates of all outstanding liabilities of the Buyer towards the Seller by unilateral notice – the acceleration is implemented by a written unilateral statement of the Seller where a new due date is determined for all accelerated receivables from the Buyer.
 In order to secure the Buyer’s liabilities towards the Seller, the payment of default interest, fees for extending the maturity period, and contractual penalties are to be paid by the Buyer to the Seller (for these purposes, contractual deliveries of goods also include those deliveries which have been performed by the Seller to the Buyer’s benefit only based on written order of the Buyer), the Seller is entitled to make the deliveries conditional upon submitting a blank bill which is a sight draft without its prior submission and is guaranteed by the Buyer’s statutory body (if the Buyer is a natural person, the bill must be guaranteed by a third person other than the Buyer).